Almaty: Olympic aspirations

 Following the successful hosting of the 2011 Winter Asian Games, Almaty made a bid to host the XXII Olympic Winter Games in 2014, but was eliminated from consideration, not making the "short list" of candidate cities.
 Almaty was the 2017 Winter Universiade host.
 The city was exploring possible bids, such as the 2018 Winter Olympics, but did not submit one.
 Almaty submitted a bid to host the 2022 Winter Olympics in August 2013, but lost to Beijing.
-Despite these failures, Almaty may still consider to submit a bid to host the 2030 Winter Olympics.
+Almaty may still consider to submit a bid to host the 2030 Winter Olympics.

 In popular culture

 The fictional espionage novel Performance Anomalies takes place in Almaty, Kazakhstan and many of the city's landmarks make an appearance, including Panfilov Park, Zenkov Cathedral, The Kazakh Museum of Folk Musical Instruments, Kok-Tob (Kök Töbe), Shymbulak, Zelyony Bazaar, and several well-known avenues.